Generic name: selegiline (oral) [ se-LE-ji-leen ]

 What is Eldepryl?

-Eldepryl prevents the breakdown of a chemical in your brain called dopamine (DO pa meen).
-Low levels of this chemical are associated with Parkinson's disease.
+Eldepryl prevents the breakdown of a chemical in your brain called dopamine.
+Low levels of dopamine are associated with Parkinson's disease.

-Eldepryl is used together with other medicines to treat symptoms of Parkinson's disease.
+Eldepryl capsules are used together with levodopa and carbidopa to treat symptoms of Parkinson's disease.

-Eldepryl may also be used for purposes other than those listed in this medication guide.
+Eldepryl may also be used for purposes not listed in this medication guide.

 Do not stop taking Eldepryl suddenly or you may have harmful side effects.
 Keep taking the medicine as prescribed.
 Talk with your doctor before stopping the medication.